COVID-19 Update

-Note: For the purposes of these instructions, “applicant” and “project director” refer to individual applicants and the person acting on behalf of an institutional applicant.
+Note: For these instructions, “applicant” and “project director” refer to individual applicants and the person acting on behalf of an institutional applicant.

 Note: SSHRC recommends clearing your browser cache to ensure the most up-to-date instructions are consulted.
 Verify the date modified at the bottom of this webpage to ensure these instructions are for the latest funding cycle.